-To begin with, we investigate how our rate selection scheme works.
+Rate selection: To begin with, we investigate how our rate selection scheme works.
 As Figure 5 only shows the intuition how rates would adapt to different locations, the actual boundaries of different classes could be irregular.
-Figure 7a is the empirical rate map we learn from 230 randomly sampled locations in our testbed of size $4m \times 5m$.
+Figure 10a is the empirical rate map we learn from 230 randomly sampled locations in our testbed of size 4m×5m.
 At each location, we measure all possible combinations of downlink and uplink rates.
 As expected, we observe that not every class is on the map and the boundaries are not regular.
 In addition, the trend of different classes does go with our prediction that when the RSSI decreases, the lower throughput of the downlink is favored; when the loss rate increases, a slower encoding scheme should be used.
+Note that our classifier has some errors.
+For example, some points of FM0/Tari6.25 and M2/Tari12.5 are mixed, because the throughput of both is similar.